near/docs/docs/develop/basics/hackathon-guide.md

 6) Head to [NEAR Examples](https://near.dev) and test out some example applications.
 You can clone and play around with the code or simply click on the Gitpod button to launch an online instance!

+7) Ready to dive in??
+Checkout some more boilerplate apps with accompanying video walkthroughs [ [here](https://github.com/near-apps/ ) ].

+8) Don't forget to check out our ETHDenver bounties [ [here](https://github.com/near/bounties/issues/40) ].

 ## Understanding Smart Contracts

 Smart Contracts are the back-end of your application, which lives on the blockchain.
 The application still needs the same front-end stuff (HTML/CSS/JS) you're used to, but all of your data, or "state," will be stored _on-chain_.